 While observational studies don’t prove cause and effect, there’s a whole bunch of evidence that points to standing more and how it could lengthen our lifespan.

 So if you’ve been holding off on purchasing one for your home office, or thinking about whether to get it for your employees… Maybe we’ve helped you make up your mind.
-We for one are definitely going to stand more!
+Here at tukr snacks, we are definitely going to stand more!